-The new online double-blind, peer reviewed international journal of Ekistics and the New Habitat, publishes scholarly insights and reflective practice of studies and critical writing concerning the problems and science of human settlements.
-The field of study is mapped against a classification of settlement scale, from the remote village, to rural township, to dense smart cities, and increasingly the challenges of on-and-off world sustainable habitats.
-In broad terms, papers in Ekistics and the New Habitat seek to grow scholarly insights and application knowledge of the relationship between people, our human settlement designs and systems, and our natural bio-sphere.
+The new online double-blind, peer-reviewed international journal of Ekistics and the New Habitat, publishes scholarly insights and reflective practice of studies and critical writing concerning the problems and science of human settlements.
+The field of study is mapped against a classification of settlement scale, from the remote village to the rural township, to dense smart cities, and increasingly the challenges of on-and-off world sustainable habitats.
+In broad terms, papers in Ekistics and the New Habitat seek to grow scholarly insights and application knowledge of the relationship between people, our human settlement designs and systems, and our natural biosphere.

 Call for papers to Ekistics and the New Habitat